New mechanisms behind antibiotic resistance

 Hervé Nicoloff and Helen Wang are two of the researchers behind the study.
 Photo: Uppsala University

 Two newly discovered mechanisms in bacteria have been identified that can contribute to the development of antibiotic resistance.
-Changing the number of copies of resistance genes in bacteria increases antibiotic resistance.
-These two mechanisms, along with a third known mechanism, can occur independently of each other, even within the same bacterial cell. (published in Nature Communications)
+Changing the number of copies of resistance genes in bacteria increases antibiotic resistance, and can do so very quickly.
+According to a new study from Uppsala University published in Nature Communications, these two mechanisms, along with a third known mechanism, can occur independently of each other, even within the same bacterial cell.

 Contact information: